WECAN ADVOCACY AT THE UNITED NATIONS FRAMEWORK CONVENTION ON CLIMATE CHANGE (UNFCCC)

 WECAN International Delegates participate with global allies in a direct-action to call-out false solutions from the Trump Administration at COP23

-Like every COP climate conference - COP23 in Bonn was full of important direct actions planned by coalitions of civil society organizations and individuals.
+Like every COP climate conference - COP23 in Bonn was full of important creative demonstrations planned by coalitions of civil society organizations and individuals.
 Two actions of note at COP23 included an action of the Women and Gender Constituency to highlight the abuse and murder of women land defenders, during which women leaders appeared in the halls of COP with black tape over their mouths; as well as an U.S. climate justice movement action to disrupt the Trump administration’s insulting panel on coal and nuclear as climate solutions.

 WECAN Solidary With Ende Gelände and Delegation To The Hambach Forest